chrisbennett-Bene/AdminThemeTweaker/README.md

 **Set two colors and you are away**.

-Understandably, this becomes more difficult as the backgrounds move towards the neutral colors midway between black and white, so extensive fine-tuning options are provided.
+Understandably, this becomes more difficult as the backgrounds move towards the neutral colors midway between black and white, so a range of fine-tuning options are provided.

 ## How is it different from the other awesome themes and stylers?
 Admin Theme Tweaker is different from the many other quality theme stylers and styles available for Processwire,